sothmann/typescript-gradle-plugin/README.md

 * *sourceRoot* - (File) Specifies the location where debugger should locate TypeScript files instead of source locations
 * *codepage* - (Integer) Specify the codepage to use when opening source files
 * *mapRoot* - (File) Specifies the location where debugger should locate map files instead of generated locations
 * *compilerExecutable* - (String) The tsc compiler executable to use.
-Defaults to "tsc".
+Defaults to "tsc.cmd" on windows and "tsc" on other systems.

 # Integrating the compiled files into a WAR file (for Java Webapps)